-The digital panel "Forced displacement, unlawful internment, and humanitarian neutrality" is part of the Herrenhausen Conference "Governing Humanitarianism - Past, Present and Future", funded by the Volkswagen Foundation.
+The digital panel "Human Rights and Humanitarianism - a Complicated Relationship?" is part of the Herrenhausen Conference "Governing Humanitarianism - Past, Present and Future", funded by the Volkswagen Foundation.

-"Forced displacement, unlawful internment, and humanitarian neutrality" as part of the forthcoming Herrenhausen Conference on "Governing Humanitarianism - Past, Present and Future"
+"Human Rights and Humanitarianism - a Complicated Relationship?" as part of the forthcoming Herrenhausen Conference on "Governing Humanitarianism - Past, Present and Future"

 The digital conference language is English.

 There are no fees for online attendance.
-Prior registration is not required.
+A prior registration to the event is not required.

 The Herrenhausen Conferences, organized by the Volkswagen Foundation at Herrenhausen Palace, a modern convention center, focus on scientific topics of high social impact that are of particular relevance to the present and future.
 The Herrenhausen Conferences address unanswered questions and unsolved problems and their relevance for society.
 They provide international experts as well as junior researchers with a platform for an intense interdisciplinary dialogue on exciting new areas of research and innovative methodological approaches.